Coast Guard Defense Attorneys

 - Selections for promotion

-Seeking relief through the BCMR requires that the Coast Guard member file an application within 3 years of discovering the error or injustice.
+Seeking relief through the BCMR requires the Coast Guard member to apply within three years of discovering the error or injustice.
 The form must be completed correctly and accurately.
-Additionally, the individual must attach documents containing evidence supporting their arguments that remedy should be granted.
+Additionally, the individual must attach documents containing evidence supporting their arguments that a remedy should be granted.
 Failing to follow proper procedures could result in a delay or denial.

-Because every detail in this process is important, if you are seeking to have an error or injustice rectified, it is critical that you retain legal representation.
-At Daniel Conway & Associates, our Coast Guard Defense attorneys can gather evidence, craft and present a compelling argument, and ensure that your paperwork is submitted timely.
+Because every detail in this process is important, if you seek to rectify an error or injustice, you must retain legal representation.
+At Daniel Conway & Associates, our Coast Guard Defense attorneys can gather evidence, craft and present a compelling argument, and ensure your paperwork is submitted on time.

 The Coast Guard member receives marks based on written standards.
-The marks range from 1 to 7, where 1 indicates unacceptable performance, and 7 indicates superior performance.
-The marks, along with comments left by the rating official, can affect various aspects of the member’s career.
+The marks range from 1 to 7, where 1 indicates unacceptable performance and 7 indicates superior performance.
+The marks and comments left by the rating official can affect various aspects of the member’s career.

 If you have received low marks on your EER that you believe were erroneous, you may have a basis to appeal the rating.